 This is the third in my series on Life with GBS, if you haven’t read the first two then you should.

 The next weekend, I got the call that I got a part in A Midsummer Night’s Dream if I wanted it.
-At this point I was terrified that A whim had gotten me way over my head.
+At this point, I was terrified that A whim had gotten me way over my head.
 I had not done this, and it was completely foreign territory.
-However, without thinking I said yes anyways.
+However, without thinking I said yes anyway.

 Last night I went to see this show from Saint John Theatre Company’s Canadian Series at the BMO Theatre.